-In continuation of his sustained interest in collage performance, Alexander will stage John Cage’s Apartment House 1776 at Detroit Opera next year, in celebration and critcal evaluation of America’s semiquincentennial.
+This spring, Alexander will direct John Cage’s Apartment House 1776 at Detroit Opera, in celebration and critical evaluation of America’s semiquincentennial.

 Alexander has guest directed at San Francisco Conservatory of Music, New York University and guest lectured at the University of Southern California and Harvard.
 These projects have included interdisciplinary explorations of the music of Julius Eastman and the writings of Igor Stravinsky.